 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-A quilt with a top layer made of small pieces of cloth in different designs, colors, or textures sewn together.‘historic patchwork quilts from York Castle Museum’figurative ‘pictures from the air present a patchwork quilt of differing environments’
+A quilt with a cover made of small pieces of cloth in different designs, colours, or textures sewn together.‘historic patchwork quilts from York Castle Museum’figurative ‘pictures from the air present a patchwork quilt of differing environments’

 - ‘In its fourth year, the event continues to gain renown for the number and quality of locally-made patchwork quilts on display.’